tomphttp/specifications/BareServerV1.md

 Sec-WebSocket-Protocol: The first value in the list of protocols the client sent.

 All headers that aren't listed above are irrelevant.
 The WebSocket class in browsers can't access response headers.

+Response Body:

+The response is a stream containing bytes from the remote socket.
+Once the remote closes, this stream closes.
+Once the client closes, the remote closes.